numpy/numpy/doc/source/user/numpy-for-matlab-users.rst

 Introduction
 ============

-MATLAB® and NumPy/SciPy have a lot in common.
-But there are many differences.
+MATLAB® and NumPy have a lot in common, but NumPy was created to work with Python, not to be a MATLAB clone.
+This guide will help MATLAB users get started with NumPy.
 NumPy and SciPy were created to do numerical and scientific computing in the most natural way with Python, not to be MATLAB clones.
 This page is intended to be a place to collect wisdom about the differences, mostly for the purpose of helping proficient MATLAB users become proficient NumPy and SciPy users.

 .. raw:: html